bleuf1sh/setup-dev-mac/README.md

 - The Unarchiver

 ### Notes
-- custom Peppermint color in terminals
 - all hidden files are visible in Finder
+- ability to open a terminal from Finder
 - default Mac dock is scrubbed of all distractions
+- custom Peppermint color in terminals for better readability

 *indicates optional